 The School of Art at San Francisco State University is focused on the production of future generations of socially engaged artists who understand that individual and collaborative contributions to culture are paramount to their practice.

-The missions for the M.A. in Museum Studies and the Minor in Museum Studies can ve viewed here: http://museum.sfsu.edu/content/about
+The missions for the M.A. in Museum Studies and the Minor in Museum Studies can be viewed here: https://museum.sfsu.edu/content/overview

 Located in one of the most vibrant, culturally diverse and cosmopolitan cities on the West Coast, the School of Art has been growing a collective body of regionally and globally established artists since 1903.
 Amidst an array of San Francisco Bay Area schools and universities, it is a dynamic and affordable place to study studio art, art history, and museum studies as an undergraduate or graduate student.